ess-dmsc-dram/documents/meeting_notes/September_2018/agenda.md

 ## Draft Agenda

+* WFM, understanding current problems, can we help with this on the DR side of things?
 * Space Filling Curve Overview (Dan Nixon)
   * Go/no-go on extra effort
   * What to tackle next